Preferential treatment of export goods bought from another EU country

-If Customs or the receiver of the supplier’s declaration, wishes to inspect the correctness or the authenticity of the information in the declaration, the receiver of the declaration can request that the declarant apply for an information certificate INF 4.
+If Customs or the recipient of the supplier’s declaration wishes to have the accuracy and the authenticity of the details of the declaration checked, the recipient of the declaration can request that the declarant apply for an information certificate INF 4.
 The certificate is issued in the Member State where the supplier’s declaration was drafted.

 The declarant who submits the supplier's declaration applies for the INF 4 certificate from Customs (printed form with a serial number).
-Customs inspects the information and endorses the INF 4 certificate.
+Customs checks the details of the declaration and endorses the INF 4 certificate.
 The authority should mention in the endorsement section, whether the declaration has been made out correctly (correct) or not (not correct).
 The declarant sends the certificate to the requesting customs authority, who will take the appropriate action.